install.packages("palmerpenguins")

 Exercise 3

-3. Ensure that the points with unknown sex (NA) are removed.
+. - Ensure that the points with unknown sex (

-4. Include the mean value of bill_length_mm in the boxplots.
+) are removed. - Include the mean value of

 Solutions (click here)